 Sometimes, there's nothing like a quick soak in the tub to ease itchiness.
 Adding colloidal oatmeal to your bath water can help soothe your skin and relieve the itch even more.

+Colloidal oatmeal isn’t a special type of oatmeal you have to go hunting for at the health food store.
 Colloidal oatmeal is simply oats that have been ground into a fine powder.
 When added to water, it forms a milky liquid perfect for soaking in.